Huy-Ngo/acanban/docs/source/meth/database/index.rst

    :name: rel

-In each entity, there are other attributes and metadata which assists the managment.
+In each entity, there are other attributes and metadata which assists the management.
 They are described in the following sections.

 .. toctree::
    :maxdepth: 2